redbubble/yak/README.md

 ### Installation

-We produce builds of `yak` for OSX and Linux.
-Windows is not currently supported.
+We produce builds of `yak` for macOS and Linux.

 #### macOS with Homebrew